Order of the Coif: History

 The University of Illinois College of Law established what would become the Order of the Coif in 1902.
 According to the organization's constitution, "The purpose of The Order is to encourage excellence in legal education by fostering a spirit of careful study, recognizing those who as law students attained a high grade of scholarship, and honoring those who as lawyers, judges and teachers attained high distinction for their scholarly or professional accomplishments."

 In the late 19th century, several leading American law schools had established honors fraternities to recognize scholarship and distinction within the ranks of Juris Doctors in the United States.
 One of these, at the University of Illinois, was originally named Theta Kappa Nu.
+(Note: This name, briefly used by a few early chapters between 1902 and 1911 was retired after the growing fraternity determined in 1911 to adopt the earlier name that was used by its Northwestern chapter.
+Thus was created the American Order of the Coif.
+There is no connection between the legal honor society and a later developed national academic/social fraternity of the same name, Theta Kappa Nu, formed in 1924, which later would merge into Lambda Chi Alpha.)
 It inspired several additional chapters in Nebraska, Missouri, and Wisconsin.
 A local legal honor society had formed in 1907 at Northwestern University, adopting the name Order of the Coif, but three years later, in 1910, it would accept a charter from Theta Kappa Nu.
 Even with this charter, the Northwestern group retained use of the earlier name, which was one of the factors that necessitated a discussion and eventual negotiation of a merger, and not just an absorption.

 Also, in 1910, chapters at Iowa and Michigan were formed.
 Rapid expansion and divergent practices at these early schools led to calls for a national convention.
 At this meeting, in 1911, it was determined to adopt the original name of the Northwestern group, the Order of the Coif, along with a revised constitution that was fully ratified in 1912.
 Thus the American Order of the Coif dates to its earliest group, in Illinois, from 1902, and adopted its name from both the Northwestern group and its institutional inspiration, the English Order.

 By 1962, the society had 48 chapters and 13,061 living members.
 As of 2025, it has 87 chapters and 25,000 initiates.
-Its is headquartered in Morgantown, West Virginia.
+It is headquartered in Morgantown, West Virginia.